Skip to main content

 Nightingale Awards of PA

-The Nightingale Awards of Pennsylvania is a non-profit organization sponsoring a scholarship program dedicated to supporting Pennsylvania residents who are pursuing a program of basic (LPN, Diploma, ADN, BSN, BSN Completion) or advanced degree in nursing (Masters, Doctoral), and PhD education in a Pennsylvania State Board of Nursing approved program.
+The Nightingale Awards of Pennsylvania is a non-profit organization sponsoring a scholarship program dedicated to supporting Pennsylvania residents who are pursuing a program of basic (LPN, Diploma, ADN, BSN, BSN Completion) or advanced degree in nursing (Masters, Doctoral), and Ph.D. education in a Pennsylvania State Board of Nursing approved program.
 To apply, you MUST be a resident of Pennsylvania.
 Apply here.

 National Black Nurses Association